 Once your card is set up, you can now send or request money.
 Apple Pay Cash will show up as an option in the new iMessages app drawer at the bottom of the screen.
 To begin, tap that button and confirm the dollar amount with the on-screen controls.
 You will have the option to either request or send that amount of money to your correspondent.

-Important note: Both you and the recipient or sender need to have iOS 11.2 beta 2 installed.
+Important note: Both you and the recipient or sender need to have iOS 11.2 installed.
 If not, you will get a message stating that it will not work.
-So, if you really want to use it with them, ask them to update to the developer or public beta.
+So, if you really want to use it with them, ask them to update.

 If someone requests money from you, you can tap their dollar amount, and the on-screen controls will appear for you to approve or deny it.
 Alternatively, you can tap on the Apple Pay icon in the QuickType bar.
 Of course, this only applies to people in your contacts list, so if they are not, you'll have to add them before you can tap on the dollar amount they ask for or the Apple Pay icon.